 but is otherwise arbitrary.
 We depict (\ref{Lambda0prop}) and (\ref{Lambda1prop}) in Figure \ref{figLambda}.
 The concatenation of (\ref{Lambda0prop}) and (\ref{Lambda1prop}) in the Bethe wave function of (\ref{partial}) leads us to

-Therefore, if we reorder the quasi-momenta in $\Lambda^i$ and trace ancillae that remain at $|0\rangle$ out, we can prove that Bethe states with a few magnons have the form (\ref{MPS}).
-This fact is a consequence of the definitorial property of the F-basis (\ref{symTdualprop}).
+Therefore, if we reorder the quasi-momenta in $\Lambda^i$ and eliminate the ancillae that remain on $|0\rangle$ out, we can prove that Bethe states with a few magnons have the form (\ref{MPS}).
+Note that the proof is a consequence of the definitorial property of the F-basis (\ref{symTdualprop}).

 Given an MPS with the property (\ref{partial}), one can construct the unitaries of ABCs in the scheme of \cite{Ruiz23}.
 Motivated by the connection between the CBA and the F-basis we uncovered, we now turn to the inhomogeneous spin chain to construct their ABCs.